 You could also complete the C&G 2357-23 NVQ Level 3 Diploma in Electrotechnical Services (Electrical Maintenance) with focus on maintenance of electrical systems.

 You can gain these qualification through apprenticeship or, at the later stage, by completing it at your workplace.

-This means that if you are able to sign up for an apprenticeship – this is the best route to take!
+This means that if you are able to sign up for an apprenticeship which is the best route to take